cbhl/old.cbhl.github.com/_posts/2010-06-18-visualsvn-pre-commit-hook-discouraging-empty-commit-messages.markdown

 small projects that I'm working on.
-One of the things that bugs me is how easy it is to accidentally make an empty commit message with AnkhSVN, so I went around the internet and adapted scripts I found to create the following pre-commit hook: [text]@echo off :: :: Stops commits that have empty log messages. :: @echo off setlocal rem Subversion sends through the path to the repository and transaction id set REPOS=%1 set TXN=%2 set SVNLOOK="C:\\Program Files\\VisualSVN
+One of the things that bugs me is how easy it is to accidentally make an empty commit message with AnkhSVN, so I went around the internet and adapted scripts I found to create the following pre-commit hook:
+{% highlight text %}
+@echo off :: :: Stops
+commits that have empty log messages. :: @echo off setlocal rem Subversion sends through the path to the repository and transaction id set REPOS=%1 set TXN=%2 set SVNLOOK="C:\\Program Files\\VisualSVN